williamgkzhang/vim-settings/README.md

 Personal vim settings.
 Poke around.
 Take what you want.
 Tell me you love me.

 ### Install
+- If you want to customize the Vim settings, then fork this repository first
 - Install font
  - Mac - [Monaco for Powerline](Monaco for Powerline.otf)
  - Windows - [DejaVu Sans Mono for Powerline](DejaVu Sans Mono for Powerline.ttf)